 Facelift surgery will produce swelling.
 This is a normal side effect of surgery and should fade with time.
 The most severe degree of swelling will typically occur in the first two weeks after treatment.
 During this time, there are some things patients can do to help control or reduce the swelling.
 One of the most important steps to take is to be sure that your head is in an elevated position as much as possible, even while sleeping.
 Some extra pillows to keep your head propped up during the night can help.
 A few dietary precautions can also help control swelling after facelift surgery.
 Foods like leafy greens, fruits, vegetables and others that contain antioxidants, vitamins, and protein are often good options to embrace.
 It is best to avoid or at least minimize foods and beverages that contain high levels of salt, as that can exacerbate inflammation.
 Dr. Boynton will provide a detailed post-operative guide with instructions on how you can experience the smoothest recovery possible.

 When can I exercise again after facelift surgery?

 For a full facelift, most patients are advised to avoid strenuous exercise for approximately three weeks following surgery.
 However, each patient’s needs are different depending on their unique response to treatment and the particular facelift technique that has been performed.
 Dr. Boynton will be able to provide recommendations more specific to each patient’s case upon evaluation.

 Schedule a Facelift Consultation

 If you would like to learn more about how facelift surgery can help you meet your goals, please contact Dr. Boynton to schedule a consultation.
-Dr. Boynton can discuss all aspects of facelift with you and answer any questions you may have.
+He can discuss all aspects of a facelift with you and answer any questions you may have.